Creator-SN/Fabulous/README.md

 - The root `Partition` or `Group` can be add by the below `Add` button.
 The group `Partitions` can be create by right click the current `Group`.

 > You should be known that the `Group` can't directly contain the articles, it is just a collection of `Partition`.
-You can create groups nested, however, the **IKFB** database is constructed based on a lightwight database.
+You can create groups nested, however, the **Fabulous** database is constructed based on a lightwight database.
 Therefore nesting too deeply may cause performance decrease.

 **Add Articles**

-- You can click the `Import` button to import articles in each `Partition` page. **IKFB** would automatically create an `Item` for each article.
+- You can click the `Import` button to import articles in each `Partition` page. **Fabulous** would automatically create an `Item` for each article.

 - You can even drag the `pdf` files into the application, the function is the same as `Import`.